What is palliative care?

 What is a good death?

-Regardless of where and how people die, all are entitled to receive person centred care, at a high quality.
+Regardless of where and how people die, everyone is entitled to receive person-centred care, at a high quality.
 People often see the aim of end of life care as ensuring people’s comfort and that they have a ‘good death.’

 A good death typically means the dying person was treated with compassion, dignity and respect, was kept clean, comfortable and in familiar surroundings with people important to them close by.